Session Rate: Virtual Sessions $100/hour (NO IN-PERSON SESSIONS AT THIS TIME)

 ” You deserve to know clearly what you want.
 To speak it and be heard, every time.
 To move away when something doesn’t work for you…in our session and in life.
 You deserve to trust yourself.

-Eight months after becoming a Cuddlist, all of this is still true and I provide connection virtually.
-In addition, my focus is on parents and children.
+After years of being a Cuddlist, l still hold this vision as I provide connection virtually.
+My focus is on parents and children.
 What this means is that I facilitate nurturing touch from parent to child at any age.
 I may work with a parent to coach them on kind touch with their teen, with a new father on touch that nourishes their infant, or with parents and their adult children.
 There is no age limit on who I serve.

 Why parents and children?